Kempten: Roman era

-In 15 BC Roman troops led by Nero Claudius Drusus and his brother Tiberius conquered and destroyed an existing Celtic settlement.
-Later the settlement was named Cambodunum.
+In 15 BC Roman troops led by Nero Claudius Drusus and his brother Tiberius conquered and destroyed the existing Celtic settlement.

-In the following years the city was rebuilt on a classical Roman city plan with baths, forum and temples.
+In the following years the city, whose name was Latinized as Cambodunum, was rebuilt on a classical Roman city plan with baths, forum and temples.
 Initially in wood, the city was later rebuilt in stone after a devastating fire that destroyed almost the entire city in the year 69 AD.
 The city possibly served as provincial capital of Raetia during the first century before Augsburg took over this role.
 Extensive archaeological excavations at the end of the 19th century and again during the 1950s at what were then the outskirts of Kempten unearthed the extensive structural foundations.

 The city was again destroyed in 233 AD by the Alemanni, a Suebic tribe.
 The original site of Cambodunum was then abandoned and the settlement moved to a strategically safer location on the Burghalde hill overlooking the river Iller.

 In the middle of the 5th century the last Roman troops had left the area and the city was entirely taken over by the Alemanni.